Leaf and twig

 Makrut lime is a citrus bush that has a distinctive ‘double’ leaf that has a petiole that is almost as large as the leaf blade itself.
 It bears rough and bumpy fruit that is usually used green, but turns yellow when fully ripe.
-All parts of the fruit and the leaves are used in many culinary and medicinal preparations around the world.
+All parts of the fruit and the leaves are used in many culinary and traditional preparations around the world.

 1/2 oz. and 1 oz. essential oils are packaged in amber glass bottles with drop reducers for easy application.
 Larger sizes are packaged in amber screw cap bottles and do not come with reducers or droppers.